PowerClerk Support Center

 What are Connections?

-Connections include Standard Web Adapters, Custom Web Adapters and Custom List Lookups.
-A Standard Web Adapter is a “self-service” web adapter builder for program designers.
+Connections include Web Connectors, Custom Connectors, and Custom List Lookups.
+A Web Connector is a “self-service” web connector builder for program designers.
 They are limited in message formats supported but can be adapted to any service endpoint changes.
-Standard Web Adapters do not support SOAP message formats.
-For more information on the message formats supported, please look below at Web Adapter Message Type Formats.
-A Custom Web Adapter will require the PowerClerk team to work in close conjuction with the utility and will support SOAP message types.
-For more information regarding Custom Web Adapters please create a ticket in the PowerClerk Ticket System.
+Web Connectors do not support SOAP message formats.
+For more information on the message formats supported, please look below at Web Connector Message Type Formats.
+A Custom Connector will require the PowerClerk team to work in close conjuction with the utility and will support SOAP message types.
+For more information regarding Custom Connectors please create a ticket in the PowerClerk Ticket System.
 A Custom List Lookup Connection allows a user to validate or retrieve data from an existing Custom List within PowerClerk.
 For more information on how to set up and configure a Custom List Lookup, please see below under Create a Custom List Lookup.

 PowerClerk’s Connections functionality enables you to define a set of parameters to integrate utility-specific web services.
 The process of creating a Connection consists of: